ViniciusRoquef/ProductRegistration/product-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.11.

+##About
+This interface is being developed for the purpose of studying integration with REST APIs for products.
+This CRUD is located in my repository, along with an in-memory database(H2).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.